Hengle/doschgpt/README.md

 4. Ensure that your DOS environment has loaded the following

 * Packet Driver
-* MTCP Environment variable
+* MTCP Config Environment variable
-* MTCP file configured by DHCP
+* MTCP Config file configured by DHCP

 5. Just launch `doschgpt.exe` in your machine and fire away.
 Press the ESC key to leave.
 Your may use the following arguments for debug use